 The reasoning behind this is simple: Facebook doesn’t make it easy for nonprofits to understand or manage fundraiser activity.
 Identifying, thanking, and nurturing top donors or fundraisers is a challenge that’s added on top of the already high workloads of a stressed staff.

-Regardless, Facebook fundraisers are incredibly popular among users.
+Regardless, Facebook Challenges are incredibly popular among users.
 Choosing not to optimize the practice is choosing to leave valuable funding and relationships on the table!

-This comprehensive guide walks through all things Facebook fundraising, from getting started to making the most of this powerful platform.
+This comprehensive guide walks through all things Facebook Challenges, from getting started to making the most of this powerful platform.

 Let’s dive in.